Philippines: Duterte critic de Lima acquitted in drug case – DW – 05/15/2023

 Ana P. Santos

-Rights activists have welcomed the acquittal of Rodrigo Duterte's opponent Leila de Lima in a drug case.
-De Lima launched a Senate investigation into the former president's "war on drugs" that killed over 12,000 people.
+Rights activists have welcomed the acquittal of former Philippine Justice Minister Leila de Lima in a drug case.
+She was arrested months after launching an investigation into Rodrigo Duterte's "war on drugs."

 https://p.dw.com/p/4RMRq